Frequently Asked Questions

 Yes.
 My services are covered by some private insurance providers.
 I can provide you with an itemized receipt each session that you may submit for direct reimbursement from your provider.
 Please check with your provider to see if they cover registered social workers or you may be able to submit the receipts as a medical expense on your income tax.

 Social worker's fees are not covered by Manitoba Health and so are paid directly by clients.
 Most clinical social workers have similar fees.
 My fees are negotiable on a sliding scale based on income.
-Payment is made at the end of each session by cash, cheque or e-transfer and a detailed receipt is provided.
+Payment is made at the end of each session by e-transfer only and a detailed receipt is provided.

 You must provide 48 hours notice on the previous business day for the cancellation of appointments otherwise, the full session fee will be charged.
 For example, Monday appointments must be cancelled by mid-day Friday to avoid cancellation fee.
 There is a high demand for services and certain times of day, your session is reserved exclusively for you and therefore is not available to others.